girishlande/VTK_programs/22ExternalTopoView2X2/readme.txt

-This project uses external Topo View Image.

-This project shows how to use vtk along with QT widgets to create visualization application.
+This project shows how to use vtk for reading DICOM files and display them in View so that they can be seen using plane widgets and you can navigate on them
-This has only one VTK view and can be used to quickly test some VTK api

 PRECONDITION
 ===================